-Information on RSE in the school curriculum is contained in the school prospectus and the RSE Policy is available on the school website.
+Information on RSE in the school curriculum is contained in the school prospectus and the RSE Policy is available on the school website, along with curriculum maps.

 Parents and carers of all students are informed of the content of the RSE sessions by letter and website.
 They are also made aware of their right to withdraw their child from RSE, except for the statutory content in the National Science Curriculum.